MinnPost/google-sheet-to-json-api/README.md

 We use a basic setup of [Flask-JWT-Extended](https://github.com/vimalloc/flask-jwt-extended) to manage application access.

-To generate API keys, run this code:
+To generate API keys, run this code in a Python shell:

 ```python
 import secrets